Updated: 1 November 2017

 The freedom and pluralism of the media shall be respected.

 As a consequence, as part of its implementation of the Digital Single Market, the European Commission defends Media Freedom and Pluralism in a variety of ways.
 For example, the Media Pluralism Monitor is designed to identify potential risks to media pluralism in Member States.
 It is based in the Centre for Media Pluralism and Media Freedom in the Robert Schumann Centre for Advanced Studies at the European University Institute, Florence.
 The pilot programme was established in 2009.
 The monitor has been implemented twice, first in 2014 on 9 EU countries, and second in 2015 on the remaining 19 EU countries.
-In 2016, the CMPF will implement the monitor in all 28 EU Member States and in two candidates countries (Montenegro and Turkey).
+[Update: In 2016, the CMPF implemented the monitor in all 28 EU Member States and in two candidates countries (Montenegro and Turkey).]
 Ireland was included in the 2015 monitor, in a chapter written by Dr Roderick Flynn of DCU.

 The monitor assesses four key areas of media pluralism.
 The first relates to Basic Protection, which concerns